 Magnetofection: Here, magnetic fields are applied to boost the penetration of RNA molecules into target cells.
-This method involves RNA molecules with mixing magnetic nanoparticles and addition to target cells.
-Next, a magnetic field is applied to the target cells, which causes the nanoparticles of iron-oxide core and liposome shallot to move towards them release their RNA molecules. and This noninvasive technique is appropriate for in vitro and even, at least to some extent, in vivo delivery.
-While physical delivery approaches can provide excellent means to deliver RNA drugs into target cells, it has pros and cons.
-Henceforth, the selection would largely depend on which system (cell) is being targeted (use-ofthe-drug), also depending on type & other characteristics associated with the space-time complexity RNAs are favourable to delivery.
+This method involves the mixing of RNA molecules with magnetic nanoparticles and addition to target cells.
+Next, a magnetic field is applied to the target cells which causes the nanoparticles of iron-oxide core and liposome shallot move towards them and release their RNA molecules.
+This non invasive technique is appropriate for in vitro and even, at least to some extent, in vivo delivery.
+Collectively, while physical delivery approaches can provide excellent means to deliver RNA drugs into target cells it has both its pros and cons for each one of them henceforth the selection would largely depend; which system (cell) is being targeted by (use-of-the-drug), also depending on type & other characteristics associated with the space-time complexity RNAs are favorable to be delivered.